pknipp/calculus/README.md

 To do:
 * fix bug that causes infinite loop
-* strive to ensure that appropriate derivatives vanish, if function has symmetry
 * handle divergences appropriately
 * render results in json
 * flesh out readme